icyTan/portfolio2019/src/pages/bfbc.md

 ![Potential Victims are pushed to find the support they need and can quickly exit to cute cats and dogs](../images/bfbc/1__VCQyV18xdK____TPoLxa1JdA.png)

-<figcaption>Potential Victims are pushed to find the support they need and can quickly exit to cute cats and dogs</figcaption>

 For those that need help immediately, the homepage has a prominent support directory link that takes the user to external support services.
 On that page itself, there are in-page hotlinks to hotlines & resources which take users out to external websites from there.

 ![Users are directed to something less dangerous if in need](../images/bfbc/1__oRqWl2mKRkzLhfpG5q6k9A.png)

-<figcaption>Users are directed to something less dangerous if in need</figcaption>

 If this user finds themselves in a potentially dangerous situation they can use the quick exit button to find cute dogs and cats.